 Ever since the discovery of the body’s natural endocannabinoid system in the late 1980s, we’ve come to understand that the brain makes its own “endogenous” cannabinoids naturally and that these compounds play a critical role in regulating many of the body’s most basic functions.
 As you learn more about the potential therapeutic effects of cannabis (both in hemp and marijuana), and its most active constituents, the cannabinoids, one thing will become quickly evident: cannabis has a profound influence on the human body.

-Dr. Dustin Salak, a leading researcher and practitioner of what some have dubbed cannabinopathic medicine wrote that:
+Dr. Dustin Sulak, a leading researcher, and practitioner of what some have dubbed cannabinopathic medicine wrote:

 “Endocannabinoids and their receptors are found throughout the body: in the brain, organs, connective tissues, glands, and immune cells.
 In each tissue, the cannabinoid system performs different tasks, but the goal is always the same: homeostasis, the maintenance of a stable internal environment despite fluctuations in the external environment”

 These receptors not only work in the body’s natural endocannabinoids, but they also fit the pot plant’s cannabinoids.
 Much like a lock fits a key, which explains how one plant can provide so many seemingly unrelated health benefits.